 Launch NCache Web Manager by browsing to

 This opens up the Clustered Caches page at

 To create a new clustered cache, click on New.

 Specify the cache name and serialization (Binary or JSON).
 Click Next.
 If a cache by that name exists, you are prompted accordingly.

 Select the caching topology and any advanced options like Operation Timeout and Statistic Replication Level.
 Click Next.

 If you selected the Partition-Replica Cache topology, you have to select a Replication Strategy, either Asynchronous or Synchronous.
 Click Next.

 Specify Maximum Size of the cache, if required.
 You have to add cache nodes to the cluster by specifying the node IP address and clicking on +.
 To add more nodes, click +.
 Click Next once all the required nodes are added.

-If a node is already registered on that cache, notification is prompted.
+If the cache is already registered on that node, notification is prompted.

 Change the Cluster Port and Port Range if required.
 Click Next.